CartoDB/bigmetadata/docs/source/development.rst

    :members:
    :show-inheritance:

-Running pieces of the ETL
+Running and Re-Running Pieces of the ETL
 -------------------------

 When doing local development, it's advisable to run small pieces of the ETL locally to make sure everything works correctly.
 You can use the ``make -- run`` helper, documented in :ref:`run-any-task`.
+There are several methods for re-running pieces of the ETL depending on the task and are described below:

 Using ``--force`` during development
 ************************************